JiajinChen/shinyBN/README.md

 ### **Step 2: Render your Network!**

 Once your BN is inputed, the plot would present automatically with default parameters.
-If you are not satisfied with your graphic appearance or you want to highlight which nodes or edges.
-We provide tackles for you to render the plot in your style.
-We provide nodes color, nodes shape, nodes size, label size for nodes.
-As for edges, you can choose your favoriate line width, line color, line type.
-As for line width, we provide two different method: Self-defined and Arc strength, users can render line width corresponding to the strength of the probabilistic relationships.
-In addition, you're allowed to add legend to index the feature of plot.
-For instance, you might want to index the baseline nodes and the outcome nodes.
-High-quality images in PDF output interface also offered by shinyBN.
+If you are not satisfied with your graphic appearance or you want to highlight which nodes or edges, you can render your plot with corresponding settings.
+Additionally， network layout and legend can be set flexibly.
+Finally, *shinyBN* provides high-quality images download in HTML output and Network information in Excel.

   <img src="https://github.com/JiajinChen/shinyBN/blob/master/inst/images/Render.png?raw=true"/>